-President of Argentina, Alberto Fernandez has revealed in an interview, that he is willing to adopt cryptocurrencies as legal tender in his country.
-Fernandez who admitted that there is a constant discussion around the importance and use of cryptocurrencies, which is not limited to his own country Argentina alone, but all over the entire world, acknowledged that the topic is one that must be handled and treated carefully as he is personally not well knowledgeable in the world of cryptocurrencies.
+President of Argentina, Alberto Fernandez, has revealed in an interview that he is willing to adopt cryptocurrencies as legal tender in his country.
+Fernandez, who admitted that there is a constant discussion around the importance and use of cryptocurrencies, which is not limited to his own country Argentina alone, but all over the entire world, acknowledged that the topic is one that must be handled and treated carefully as he is personally not well knowledgeable in the world of cryptocurrencies.

-President Fernandez admits it is a difficult subject to touch and concluded that the country should not say no to the use of cryptocurrencies because it could bring important solutions to the persistent inflation problem, being a somewhat “hard” currency compared to its fiat counterparts.
+President Fernandez admits it is difficult to touch and concluded that the country should not say no to the use of cryptocurrencies because it could bring important solutions to the persistent inflation problem, being a somewhat “hard” currency compared to its fiat counterparts.

 Miguel said that it would be prejudicial to the system if the money coming from cryptocurrencies were allowed to mix with the funds coming from the traditional exchange market.